Rolex Service or Independent Service?

 So what do you do if you’ve got a vintage piece and only want the movement cleaned so it’s running in best possible form?
 Even a modern watch that you’d just as soon stayed as original as possible?
 You put that patina there, you’d like it to stay, no polishing allowed.

-In that case, it’s in your best interest to take it to a qualified independent service center.
+In that case, it’s in your best interest to take it to a qualified independent watchmaker.
 They’ll accept your instructions to not polish, not upgrade, not do anything you feel would compromise the original nature of the watch.

 It’s all a matter of what your goals and desires are for your own timepiece.